bigcommerce/dev-docs/docs/api-docs/getting-started/webhooks/about-webhooks.md

  }
 ```

-You can then make a request to [/orders/{id}](/api-reference/store-management/orders/orders/getanorder) to obtain full order details.
+You can then make a request to the [Get an order](/api-reference/store-management/orders/orders/getanorder) endpoint to obtain full order details.

 For more information on specific webhook events and their payloads, see [Webhook Events](/api-docs/store-management/webhooks/webhook-events).